-We fully engaged with a recent Equality and Human Rights Commission inquiry into the effectiveness of current equality and human rights legislation on religion or belief.
-We welcomed the subsequent report, which found that that existing legislation was "generally effective", as we had argued, and rejected demands for a duty of so-called "reasonable accommodation".
-We continue to lobby the Commission and the Government to tackle the equality issues stemming from faith-based schools in the area of employment and religious discrimination – areas subject to equality Act exemptions.
+- In 2014 We fully engaged with an Equality and Human Rights Commission inquiry into the effectiveness of current equality and human rights legislation on religion or belief.
+We welcomed the subsequent report published in 2016, which found that that existing legislation was "generally effective", as we had argued, and rejected demands for a duty of so-called "reasonable accommodation".

 What you can do:

 Write to your MP